rikbrown/blog/Raspberry Pi W Zero as a WiFi Repeater (Simultaneous AP and Client WiFi).md

 This basically works out the box.
 The sleep + restart network hack at the end is questionable but I don't want to dig into it much more.

-Changes I made:
+Additional changes I made:
-* rather than running that hack in `crontab` as a `@reboot`, I added it to the end of `/etc/rc.local` as `/root/start-ap-managed-wifi.sh &`
+1. rather than running that hack in `crontab` as a `@reboot`, I added it to the end of `/etc/rc.local` as `/root/start-ap-managed-wifi.sh &`
-* making that script also run `/root/bin/remountfs_rw` before.
-I don't really want this because the root FS could get corrupted.
-My TODO is working out what part of this script needs a RW filesystem and seeing if I can save that to disk forever.
+1. **teslausb** makes the root filesystem read-only to prevent corruption from the Tesla killing the power.
+This breaks DHCP because it wants to store leases in `/var/log/dhcp`.
+To solve this, symlink that into somewhere mutable. teslausb sets this up at `/mutable` - so `rm -rf /var/lib/dhcp; ln -s /mutable/dhcp /var/lib/dhcp`
+1. I didn't like the AP SSID being available but broken until the script kicks in, so I added `ifdown --force ap0` to the    start of it (before it sleeps).
+This stops devices connecting but failing.
+(Hacks upon hacks?)